 Brownie Lake Loop is an advanced trail with steep rock climbs and descents, and technical features including drops.
 This trail requires expert skills to ride safely.

 Fat-tire Biking on the Snowmaking/Lighted Loop

-We are bringing back Fat Bike Nights at The Trailhead this season starting Jan 8th, 2021.
-Fat bikers may ride the snowmaking trails from 6pm – 9pm on Friday, Saturday, and Sunday evenings when the trails are open.
+Watch out for Fat Bike Nights at The Trailhead this season.
+Fat bikers may ride the snowmaking trails from 6pm – 9pm on select Friday, Saturday, and Sunday evenings when the trails are open.